With team work we can all make the wrecks of Scapa important for the next 100 years

 What’s the big idea?

 The aim is simple and picking up litter is straightforward.
-Our strength, we hope, is to bring a community together to have a conversation, join forces to work together, create tools for solutions and then make a difference.
-With this team work we can all make the wrecks of Scapa important for the next 100 years too.
+Our strength, we hope, is to bring a community together to work together, create tools for solutions and then make a difference.
+With this team work we can all make the wrecks of Scapa important for the next 100 years too!

 What will we clean up?

 - Firstly, there are all the old shots, ropes and weights using by the divers in their exploration that for various reason have been cut or lost but yet remain as a hazard or unsightly mess.

 - Secondly a rag tag collection of various types of fishing gear has been lost on the wreck and again forms a hazard or continues to Ghostfish.

 - Lastly, there is an accumulation of unsightly litter that just should be removed.